Healthcare providers in eastern Texas want antibody treatment not to hospitalize COVID-19 patients | ExBulletin

 Regenron-like remedies REGEN-COV Is one of the antibody treatments used by healthcare providers throughout the state, such as the Titus Community Health Center.
 REGEN-COV is FDA approved to prevent severe COVID-19 in high-risk patients.
 These antibody treatments are given by intravenous drip or injection.

 “We see it having a big impact,” Scoggin said.
 “We make an average of 10-12 injections a day.
-Now it seems like many large healthcare systems and Texas, and not so many in the region, but in the past.
-The most common of the three surges was 2-3 times a day. “
+Now, for many large healthcare systems in Texas and the region, that doesn’t seem to be that much, but before.
+The most thing we did with the three surges was 2-3 times a day. “

 According to the company that makes it, treatment is limited.
 REGEN-COV is not permitted for patients who are already hospitalized or require oxygen therapy.
 Treatment manufacturers say that when given to inpatients who require high flow rates of oxygen or ventilation, they can actually have worse consequences.